aryascripts/lunch-money-widget/README.md

-# lunch-money-widget
+# Lunch Money Widget
-An iOS Widget for LunchMoney Statuses
+An iOS Widget for LunchMoney Status updates, a quick glance that you can have on your phone or iPad.